nextapps-de/winbox/README.md

 <a name="winbox.mount"></a>
 #### Mount DOM (Cloned)

-> By cloning you can easily create multiple window instances of the same content in parallel.
+> When cloning you can easily create multiple window instances of the same content in parallel.

 ```html
 <div id="content">